gotchoices/MyCHIPs/doc/Tallies.md

 We will call this the Vendor.
 The foil (or ["short end of the stick"](https://english.stackexchange.com/questions/283103/what-is-the-origin-of-get-a-hold-of-the-short-wrong-end-of-the-stick?noredirect=1&lq=1)) is held by the Client, or the entity who will be expected to deliver (pay) that value at some point in the future.

+It might help to remember that C is near F and V is near S in the alphabet:
+- Client: holds the Foil
+- Vendor: holds the Stock

 [![A Split Tally](https://valens-files.s3.amazonaws.com/institutional-dailies/edm-id79-image2.png)](https://www.valens-research.com/investor-essentials-daily/this-ancient-tradition-is-the-reason-we-long-and-short-stocks-today/)